Vancoola/oxide-lms/README.md

 ---

+## 🧩 Plugin System

+Oxide provides a unique "Sandboxed Extensibility" model.
+- **Language Agnostic:** Write plugins in Rust, Zig, C++, or Go.
+- **Hot Reloading:** Inject new logic without restarting the server.
+- **Safety:** Plugins cannot access the host file system or network unless explicitly granted permission.

+> [!TIP]
+> See `/examples/wasm-plugin-rust` for a template on how to create a custom grading hook.

+---

+## 🚀 Scalability & Future-Proofing

+Oxide is built as a **Modular Monolith**.
+This means:
+* **Strong Boundaries:** Modules in `oxide-domain` do not share state.
+* **Event-Driven:** Cross-module communication happens strictly through the `DomainEvent` bus.
+* **Cloud Native:** The design is pre-optimized for splitting into **Microservices**.
+If the `course` module grows too large, it can be moved to a separate container with its own database, communicating via the existing Event System (e.g., over NATS or RabbitMQ).

+---

+## 🤝 Contributing

+We are looking for help with:
+- Implementing core domain logic.
+- Improving the WASM host environment.
+- Translating the UI (check `client/oxide-i18n`).

+Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for details.

+---

 ## 🏗️ Architecture

 Oxide uses a **Hexagonal/Clean Architecture** within a Cargo Workspace to keep the business logic separated from the infrastructure.